Skip to Main Content

 Most databases allow you to narrow your search results according to certain criteria.

-Example in Academic Search Ultimate:
+Example in Academic Search Complete:

 Limiters in Academic Search Ultimate - Full text, Scholarly Peer Reviewed Journals, and Source types